The Real Estate M&A and Private Equity Review: Switzerland

 While there are numerous transactions in Switzerland resulting in a separation of corporate real estate from operating companies (opco/propco), there is no indication that this could become a general trend in Switzerland.

 It remains to be seen whether blockchain technology will have a lasting impact on the real estate market.
-Although there have been some blockchain-based real estate transactions recently, such as the acquisition of a prestigious property in Zurich by BrickMark AG for the equivalent of 120 million Swiss francs, it remains unclear whether this trend will establish itself on the market.39
+There have been some blockchain-based real estate transactions, such as the acquisition of a prestigious property in Zurich by BrickMark AG for the equivalent of 120 million Swiss francs.39 However, there is a great interest in blockchain-based real estate transactions and we expect to see increased activity in the next years.

 1 Beat Kühni and Cécile Berger Meyer are partners and Fabiano Menghini is a senior associate at Lenz & Staehelin.